Promotions, Promo Codes and Deals

 The HTC 10 has added strikingly audio-centric features.
 Although the boom stereo speaker systems in M9 did get ditched, the boom sound output of this device is surprisingly present.
 Its dedicated speaker is loaded at the bottom of the phone.
 For some headphone experience, Hi-Res Audio formats support that plays 24-bit audio files has fantastic headphone outputs.

 Additional to the highlighted features, the HTC 10 comes fitted with several sensors; fingerprints sensor, accelerometer, gyro, proximity, and a compass.
 It also supports A-GPS, NFC, and USB-C. It supports mixed networks including GSM, HSPA, and 4G LTE.
-It's a Nano-SIM enabled device with support for Verizon Wireless Plans.
+It's a Nano-SIM enabled device with support for Verizon Wireless.
+It is also available as an unlocked device, directly from HTC.com.

 - CDMA/HSPA/4G LTE/Wi-Fi.